FloDevAT/ExamService-Spring-Security-/README.md

 ## Disclaimer

 This project only serves the purpose to prepare me and other students of HTBLA Kaindorf for the upcoming "Schriftliche Reifeprüfung Fachklausur".
-I am certanly aware that this code does not provide a reference for state-of-the-art Spring Security implementations and includes several questionable design decisions!
+I am certainly aware that this code does not provide a reference for state-of-the-art Spring Security implementations and includes several questionable design decisions!

 ## Description